Specify Initial Conditions for Bus Elements

 In the Block Parameters dialog box for a block that supports bus initialization, for the initial condition parameter specify an expression that evaluates to a structure.

-For information about defining MATLAB structures, see Create Structure Array (MATLAB).
+For information about defining MATLAB structures, see Structure Arrays.

 The field that you specify in an initial condition structure must match these data attributes of the bus element exactly: